 How To Maintain Your Air Conditioner Filters?

-It is important to use fresh HVAC filters for your aircon to run efficiently and without unnecessary exertion.
+It is important to use fresh air conditioner filters for your aircon to run efficiently and without unnecessary exertion.
 But how do you check if your filters in good shape?

 Buy the right HVAC filter

-When you go shopping for HVAC filters, you will realise there are a variety of shapes and sizes of filters.
+When you go shopping for air conditioner filters, you will realise there are a variety of shapes and sizes of filters.

 Check your AC unit manual to figure out which shape and size you need to buy.
 Locate the manual and make a note of the make and model number.
 If the manual is missing, the make and model should be visible on the ac unit.